 I introduced the concept of the power seat and told you how to find it in your conference room in my article Understanding the Power Seat.
 Now it is time to learn how to use it so you can take lead a discussion and lead your collegues to better solutions.

 From the example on the “Your Best Leverage” page, poor Bob has to build a wall but has no material.
 There is a crisis!
 And in the male workplace that is a cry for action!
 But will the male approach really solve the crisis or just lead to new problems?
 Let’s look at how

-For women it is critical that we have a basic understanding of the principles of TQM and systems-thinking.
+For women it is critical that we have a basic understanding of the principles of LEAN principles and systems-thinking.
 It is through systems-thinking that we can improve the processes our employees use to perform work.
-Systems-thinking is a natural fit for women while men are taught by society
+Systems-thinking is a natural fit for women while men are taught

 In one of my earliest career assignments I used processes to train a team for a competition.
 Even though the team was by far the most inexperienced, their knowledge of the singular best process allowed them to excel.
 I learned that having the "best and the brightest" does not guaran